USAJOBS/help-center/how-to/application/status.md

 ## Why do I see a job status instead of an application status?
 We are now displaying a [job status](#what-is-a-job-status) on your application dashboard instead of the individual application status.
 This change provides you with the most accurate information about your job applications.

 After you apply for a job, the hiring agency is responsible for providing the status of your application (for example, application received or referred).
 You can check your application status by clicking the **Track this application** link for each application.
-Some hiring agencies will also continue to send you emails with updates on your application.
+The hiring agency may also send you emails with updates on your application.

 ## How do I see my application status?